 As mentioned, there are multiple possible reasons why code P0455 gets activated in your car, which means the only way to fix the issue is to look for the parts that are contributing to the problem and either repair or replace them.
 If your gas cap was left open, secure it, and see if that fixes the issue.
 However, this may not be effective in other cases.
 For some, gas cap replacement is the only solution.
 If replacing the gas cap doesn’t fix it, replacing damaged EVAP system tubes and hoses may be the answer.

 Keep in mind that all vehicles are different, so it’s extremely important that you only follow factory repair information for your application.
 It’s best to have a mechanic work on advanced repairs, but if you want to fix the code yourself, you may consider getting a repair manual, such as Chilton or ALLDATA to get detailed repair information.

 Other Notes About Code P0455

-An evaporative emission system leak doesn’t only pollute while the vehicle is running.
-Harmful evaporative emissions can be released into the air 24/7 from a hole as small as a pinprick.
+Also, an evaporative emission control system leak doesn’t only pollute the air while the vehicle is running.
+Harmful evaporative emissions can be released into the atmosphere 24/7 from a hole as small as a pinprick.
 This is why it’s important to consult a licensed mechanic when faced with a P0455 engine code as soon as you have ruled out a gas cap issue.